 What is a technology partnership?

-Technology partners are other software companies that your product is built to integrate with, or who build integrations for your product themselves — a reason they’re often referred to as integration partners.
+Technology partners are other software companies that your product is built to integrate with, or who build integrations for your product themselves — which is why they’re often referred to as integration partners.

-More business buyers are conducting digital discovery and purchasing through online marketplaces, a trend accelerated by office lockdowns and the shift to remote work.
-Forrester predicts that 17 per cent of B2B purchasing will soon be through e-commerce and online marketplaces, ranging from large players like AWS Marketplace and the Salesforce AppExchange to more niche (but targeted) channels.
+More business buyers are conducting digital discovery and purchasing through online marketplaces.
+A Forrester report predicts that by 2026, more than 50 per cent of large B2B purchases will be through digital self-serve channels, such as a vendor’s own site or a marketplace.
+These marketplaces range from big players like AWS Marketplace and the Salesforce AppExchange to more niche (but targeted) channels.

-In this article, we’ll explore how a technology partners can help you:
+In this article, we’ll explore how technology partners can help you:

 - Generate more qualified leads